NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 ### Acknowledge (1)

-Confirms the hop, that the message has reached the next hop by responding with the timestamp.
+Confirms the hop, that the message has reached the next hop by responding with the origin and transmission ID.
 This is done hop by hop.
-The timestamp field here is the timestamp of the incoming message.\
+The origin and transmission ID fields here are the origin and transmission ID of the incoming message.\
 Only sent by the protocol.

 ### Register (2)